lucasls/wedding-app/README.md

-# Wedding Online Invite - Backend
+# Wedding Invite - Backend

 The backend for my Wedding's online invite